Harriet Beecher Stowe: Later years

-In the 1870s, Stowe's brother Henry Ward Beecher was accused of adultery, and became the subject of a national scandal.
+In the 1870s, Stowe's brother Henry Ward Beecher was accused of adultery and became the subject of a national scandal.
 Unable to bear the public attacks on her brother, Stowe again fled to Florida but asked family members to send her newspaper reports.
-Through the affair, she remained loyal to her brother and believed he was innocent.
+Throughout the affair, she remained loyal to her brother and believed he was innocent.

 After her return to Connecticut, Mrs. Stowe was among the founders of the Hartford Art School, which later became part of the University of Hartford.

-Following the death of her husband, Calvin Stowe, in 1886, Harriet started rapidly to decline in health.
-By 1888, The Washington Post reported that as a result of dementia the 77-year-old Stowe started writing Uncle Tom's Cabin over again.
+Following her husband's death, in 1886 Harriet's own health rapidly declined.
+By 1888, The Washington Post reported that as a result of dementia, 77-year-old Stowe started writing Uncle Tom's Cabin over again.
 She imagined that she was engaged in the original composition, and for several hours every day she industriously used pen and paper, inscribing passages of the book almost exactly word for word.
 This was done unconsciously from memory, the author imagining that she composed the matter as she went along.
 To her diseased mind the story was brand new, and she frequently exhausted herself with labor that she regarded as freshly created.

-Mark Twain, a neighbor of Stowe's in Hartford, recalled her last years in the following passage of his autobiography:
+Mark Twain, a neighbor of Stowe's in Hartford, recalled her last years in his autobiography:

 Her mind had decayed, and she was a pathetic figure.
 She wandered about all the day long in the care of a muscular Irish woman.
 Among the colonists of our neighborhood the doors always stood open in pleasant weather.
 Mrs. Stowe entered them at her own free will, and as she was always softly slippered and generally full of animal spirits, she was able to deal in surprises, and she liked to do it.
 She would slip up behind a person who was deep in dreams and musings and fetch a war whoop that would jump that person out of his clothes.
 And she had other moods.
 Sometimes we would hear gentle music in the drawing-room and would find her there at the piano singing ancient and melancholy songs with infinitely touching effect.

 Modern researchers now speculate that at the end of her life she was suffering from Alzheimer's disease.